 After you sell off everything you can, whatever items you have left unsold should go to the “donate” pile.

 Donate The Rest For Charity Tax Exemptions!

 As far as giving away or donating old clothes, toys, etc. goes, there are a few great options that work.
-You can take your old stuff to a thrift shop such as Goodwill or the Salvation Army as a donation to the less needy, or find a local church group or charity to donate to as well.
+You can take your old stuff to a thrift shop such as Goodwill or the Salvation Army as a donation to the less fortunate.
+You can also ask local homeless shelters or churches about taking your donations.